How to Write a Good Instruction Manual

 The SwipeGuide hierarchy on how to write and structure a manual

-The base of every instruction manual is the “guide”.
+The basic element of every instruction manual is the “guide.”
 You can see the guide as the entire paper booklet of a product, from first to the last page.
 It contains every topic, instruction, and step of how to use a specific product.
-Here’s an embedded instruction manual example of the Segway Ninebot kickscooter made in the SwipeGuide instruction software.
+Here’s an embedded instruction manual example of the Segway Ninebot Kickscooter made in the SwipeGuide instruction software.
 The embedded SwipeGuide below is clickable.

-The next level within a user guide is the “topic”.
-This is a theme within an instruction manual, for example, “how to get started”, “how to replace a part” or “how to clean your device”.
+The next level within a user guide is the “topic.”
+This is a theme within an instruction manual.
+“How to get started,” “how to replace a part,” and “how to clean your device” are all examples of topics in the above user guide.
 A topic makes the structure of a user guide clearer by logically grouping the tasks and helps you navigate to find the right instruction exactly when you need it, without having to frantically search through the entire manual.

 A topic can consist of several different instructions.
 The topic “Using your kickscooter” in the Segway user guide consists of three separate instructions: